 Both data sets are 4-dimensional.
-Using the proposed algorithms both obtain the \emph{exact} Tukey depth, which coincide with those computed by \emph{DM14} and \emph{LZ2014}.
+For each observation, both proposed algorithms compute its \emph{exact} Tukey depth, which coincide with those computed by \emph{DM14} and \emph{LZ14}.
 Table \ref{Tab:NumTime} reports the computation time (in seconds) for calculating the Tukey depth of a single observation.
 Here Voc denotes the vocabulary data, and IBM stands for the IBM stock data. $p = 3$ means we only use the first three columns of the data set, and $n = 200$ the first 200 rows.
 The sign `$--$' in Table \ref{Tab:NumTime} means this depth value is not computable in 8 hours.
-Since all \emph{Rcom}, \emph{DM14} and \emph{LZ14} have to fully address ${n \choose p - 1}$ \emph{critical direction vectors} for every observation, the time for calculating each observation is almost the same.
+Since all \emph{Rcom}, \emph{DM14} and \emph{LZ14} have to fully address ${n \choose p - 1}$ critical direction vectors for every observation, the time for calculating each observation is almost the same.
 We only list the average computation time.
 Whereas the computation time consumed by \emph{ADIA} depends on the Tukey depth of the point being computing for a given data set, and therefore we report additionally its minimum, mean and maximum computation time (under the titles \emph{ADIA}$_{\min}$, \emph{ADIA}$_{\text{mean}}$ and \emph{ADIA}$_{\max}$, respectively).
-The smaller the depth value of the observation is, the less the computation time the algorithm \emph{ADIA} tends to consume; see Figure \ref{fig:CompTime} for more details.
+The smaller the depth of the observation being calculating is, the less the computation time \emph{ADIA} tends to consume; see Figure \ref{fig:CompTime} for more details.

 Table \ref{Tab:NumTime} indicates that both the proposed algorithms run much faster than the existing algorithms.
 Among them, the implementation of \emph{ADIA} tends to run most the fastest when $n$ and/or $p$ are large.
 It requires no more than 3 seconds (in average) to obtain the depth of a single point in all illustrations here.